vuejs/vuepress/packages/docs/docs/guide/global-computed.md

 # Global Computed

 In VuePress, some core [computed properties](https://vuejs.org/v2/guide/computed.html#Computed-Properties) can be used by the [default theme](../theme/default-theme-config.md) or custom themes.
+Or in Markdown pages [using vue](./using-vue.md#access-to-site-page-data).

 ## $site